yyunon/yim/README.md

+## yim
-A recreational text editor in Rust
+A recreational text editor in Rust on top of libc

 This repo is still in development.
 The code is very cluttered and unorganized.